SrinathAkkem/Broken-Access-Control-Matrix/README.md

 # cybersecurityproject

-This is a university course cyber security project.
+This is a course project included in the Introduction to Cyber Security course on University of Helsinki.
+The site contains several security flaws.